Delhi cricket team

-The Delhi cricket team is a first-class cricket team based in Delhi, run by the Delhi & District Cricket Association, that plays in India's first class competition, the Ranji Trophy and limited-overs Vijay Hazare Trophy and Syed Mushtaq Ali Trophy.
+The Delhi cricket team is a first-class cricket team based in Delhi, run by the Delhi & District Cricket Association.
+It plays in the Ranji Trophy, India's first-class competition, as well as in the limited-overs competition, the Vijay Hazare Trophy and Syed Mushtaq Ali Trophy.
 They have won the Ranji Trophy seven times and have been runners-up eight.
-Their latest title in 2007-08 came after a long wait of 16 years.
-The previous win was in the 1991–92 season when they beat Tamil Nadu in the final.
+Their latest title in 2007-08 came after 16 years.
 The team's home ground is Arun Jaitley Stadium.

 Competition history

 Delhi have made a strong performance in the Ranji Trophy throughout its history.
 Three of its five wins came in the 1980s and the remainder were in the late 1970s, a period marked by the dominance of a famous Mumbai team.
-This formed a golden period for Delhi between 1978 and 1987: it was in the finals for all but one of those years (winning 4, runner up in 4).
+This formed a golden period for Delhi between 1978 and 1987: it was in the finals for all but one of those years (winning 4, runner-up in 4).

 Its six appearances in the Irani Trophy showed mixed results, losing to the Rest of India side four times and winning twice.